Adam Walsh Child Protection and Safety Act

 The Adam Walsh Child Protection and Safety Act is a federal statute that was signed into law by U.S. President George W. Bush on July 27, 2006.
 The Walsh Act organizes sex offenders into three tiers according to the crime committed, and mandates that Tier 3 offenders (the most serious tier) update their whereabouts every three months with lifetime registration requirements.
 Tier 2 offenders must update their whereabouts every six months with 25 years of registration, and Tier 1 offenders must update their whereabouts every year with 15 years of registration.
 Failure to register and update information is a felony under the law.
 States are required to publicly disclose information of Tier 2 and Tier 3 offenders, at minimum.
 It also contains civil commitment provisions for sexually dangerous people.

 The Act also organizes all state and territory sex offender registries into one searchable national database and instructs each state and territory to apply identical criteria for posting offender data on the internet (i.e., offender's name, address, date of birth, place of employment, photograph, etc.).
-The Act was named after Adam Walsh, an American boy who was abducted from a Florida shopping mall and later found murdered.
+The Act was named after Adam Walsh, an American boy who was abducted from a Florida shopping mall in 1981 and later found murdered, his case remained unsolved for nearly 30 years.